 If the EP is opted out, the entire bundle of national patents that comprise the EP will remain in the current system where national courts have competence over each of the bundle of national patents, each of which is individually enforceable or subject to revocation.
-By opting out, the patentee thereby avoids the risk of central revocation.
-However, it will still be possible to withdraw the opt-out if national court proceedings have not already been initiated and the transitional period is still pending.
-Withdrawing the opt-out will place the patent back within the UPC's jurisdiction, so that the patentee can commence central infringement proceedings.
-It may therefore seem attractive to opt out an EP as a matter of course and to consider withdrawing the opt-out when enforcement is being considered.
-Once an optout has been withdrawn, it is not possible to opt back out again.
+By opting out, the patentee thereby avoids the risk of central revocation in all of the participating Member States which have ratified the Agreement.
+However, it will still be possible to withdraw the opt out if national court proceedings have not already been initiated and the transitional period is still pending.
+Withdrawing the opt out will place the patent back within the UPC's jurisdiction, so that the patentee can commence central infringement proceedings.
+It may therefore seem attractive to opt out an EP as a matter of course and to consider withdrawing the opt out when enforcement is being considered.
+Once an opt out has been withdrawn, it is not possible to opt back out again.

-However, a risk of opting out of the new system is that a competitor may 'pin' the EP outside of the UPC system by commencing litigation in a national court (e.g. a national revocation action) - pan-EU enforcement via the UPC will then not be possible.

-If a patent is not opted out, it will automatically be within the competence of the UPC and, during the transitional period, the competence of the national courts also.
-The patentee therefore has the option of where to litigate the patent (i.e. via a national court or via the UPC), including central infringement proceedings via the UPC.
+However, a risk of opting out of the new system is that a competitor may "pin" the EP outside of the UPC system by commencing litigation in a national court (e.g. a national revocation action) - pan-EU enforcement via the UPC will then not be possible.
+If an EP is not opted out, it will automatically be within the competence of the UPC and, during the transitional period, the competence of the national courts also.
+Providing no national litigation has been started, the patentee therefore has the option of where to litigate the patent (i.e. via a national court or via the UPC), including central infringement proceedings via the UPC.
 However, the patentee also risks central revocation.
-Moreover, if a patent has not been opted out, a third party can prevent an opt-out by starting an action in the UPC.
+Moreover, if a patent has not been opted out, a third party can prevent an opt out by starting an action in the UPC.

 There are a number of reasons why users may prefer to remain within the competence of the UPC.
-For example, if the patent is unlikely to be challenged, if the patent is likely to be licensed rather than litigated, if there is confidence in the validity of the patent, or if the user wants to appear confident in the patent's validity.
+For example, if the patent is unlikely to be challenged, if the patent is likely to be licensed rather than litigated, or if there is confidence in the validity of the patent.